How to Recover from Edibles

 Why Do I Still Feel High After 2 Days on Edibles?

-This is a common question that we got from many of the Canadians we interviewed for the past several months when we were developing this guide on the symptoms of being too high on edibles.
-Many of them said they experience flashbacks and similar effects even if a couple of days have passed since they last took CBD and THC edibles.
+Many users said they experience flashbacks and cannabis-related negative consequences even if a couple of days have passed since they last took CBD and THC edibles.

 And that’s precisely the reason behind this experience – Flashbacks.
 This is quite normal and expected for first-timers or beginners who only started building up a tolerance for a week or so.
 Plus, the likelihood of this happening is much better if the same individuals were to take THC edibles or CBD products with significant levels of THC content.